This PC was built with the following objectives in mind:

 - other interfaces: two SATA 3Gb/s ports, seven USB 2.0 ports

-- one PCI slot (in the end, we have installed on it an additional network adapter: Intel PRO/1000 GT)
+- one PCI slot (in the end, I have installed on it an additional network adapter: Intel PRO/1000 GT)

 - one PCI Express Full-Mini Card Slot